hjmcnew/esphome-hs2xx3a-custom-component/README.md

-## This repo houses development of a custome component to support the LeapMMW HS2xx3A series of mmWave sensors, also branded as the DFRobot sen0395.
+## This repo houses development of a custom component to support the LeapMMW HS2xx3A series of mmWave sensors, also branded as the DFRobot sen0395.

 There are two ways to install: